 (And they’re the California state bird—just lookit the plump little body on that guy!)

 Cooking quail is sometimes a challenge because the birds are so teeny tiny, which heightens the risk of overcooking.

-The ever-knowledgeable Hank Shaw agrees with me that quails should be brined before roasting, since that helps keep them moist during their brief time under the heat.
+The ever-knowledgeable Hank Shaw agrees with me that when cooking quail, the birds should be brined before roasting.
+This helps keep them moist during their brief time under the heat.